Learning objectives

 The Genetic Code

-Mutations can have vastly different effects depending on where they occur in a gene or in a codon
+Mutations can have vastly different effects depending on where they occur in a gene, and where they occur in a codon

-If we consider just single nucleotide changes (substitutions, deletions or insertions of single bases), these can have very different consequences depending on whether they occur in the gene.
-Often a DNA base substitution will have no effect if they change the 3rd base in the codon, due to the degenerate nature of the genetic code.
+If we consider just single nucleotide changes (substitutions, deletions, or insertions of single bases), these can have very different consequences depending on where they occur in the gene.
+Often a DNA base substitution will have no effect if they change the 3rd base in the codon, because the 3rd position for most amino acids is redundant, given the degenerate nature of the genetic code.
 For example, changing GAG to GAA has no effect on the protein because both codons specify alanine.
 Such “silent” mutations are called “synonymous” mutations.

 Differences between prokaryotes and eukaryotes

-Much of what is discussed above was originally discovered in bacteria, and then found to be true of archaea and eukaryotes as well; many of the core features of molecular biology are evolutionarily conserved.
+Much of what is discussed above was originally discovered in bacteria and later found to be true of archaea and eukaryotes as well; many of the core features of molecular biology are evolutionarily conserved.
 However, there are a few key differences as outlined below.

 Prokaryotes: transcription and translation are coupled